spmeesseman/extjs-pkg-tinymce/README.md

 ## Description

-> This package provides an ExtJS wrapper for the TinyMCE wysiwyg editor.
+> This package provides an ExtJS package wrapper for the TinyMCE wysiwyg editor.
 Currently including v4.8.2.

 ## Install